odinb/Lenovo_Yoga_7_2-in-1_16AKP10/README.md

 When installing Manjaro OS (or other), keep the default btrfs for better snapshotting with Timeshift.

 # User setup:
-Change so no password needed for sudo for user "JohnDoe":<br />
+Change to no password needed for sudo for user "JohnDoe":<br />
 `visudo -f /etc/sudoers`

-Enable:
+Enable:<br />
-Uncomment to allow members of group wheel to execute any command<br />
+Uncomment to allow members of group wheel to execute any command:<br />
 `%wheel ALL=(ALL:ALL) ALL`

-Same thing without a password<br />
+Same thing without a password:<br />
 `%wheel ALL=(ALL:ALL) NOPASSWD: ALL`

 Then:<br />